Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

 1. The custom element name `ag` stands for *Art Gallery*.
-2. The art gallery tag must use *right behind the plain text* .
+2. The `ag` tag must use *right behind the plain text* .
-3. Do not include any blank line within this part of the codes, *blank line will break the format* .
+3. Do not include any blank line within the body, *blank line will break the format* .

 [:arrow_up:Back](#table-of-contents)

 ## Sticky Notes

 ReMoods has 8 custom elements for creating the Sticky Notes: `note` , `tip` , `question` , `explain` , `warning` , `comment`, `keyword` , `important`.
 They can help you build the article structure.
-Normally, you would be removed them from the content when you have completed your article.
+Normally, you would remove them from the content once you have completed your article.

 Let’s see what are the Sticky Notes for: